 Rick was named the Center’s Executive Director in February 2012.
-He joined CJF as a staff attorney in 2004, specializing in environmental and land use litigation.
-He became the first Spokane Riverkeeper in May 2009 and served in that position for over a year.
-As part of his growing role at the Center for Justice, he continues to administer the Spokane Riverkeeper program and serve as our Spokane River attorney.
-Rick represents organizations working to protect and restore the Spokane River watershed, which includes the Spokane-Rathdrum Aquifer and Lake Coeur d’Alene.
+He joined CFJ as a staff attorney in 2004, specializing in environmental and land use litigation.
+He became the first Spokane Riverkeeper in 2009 and served in that position for over a year.
 Prior to joining the Center, Rick had the honor of representing the Nez Perce Tribe in Idaho for seven years on a variety of environmental, natural resource, cultural resource, and treaty-rights protection cases.
-Rick received a B.A. in Political Science and Anthropology from Hamline University in St. Paul, Minnesota.
-And he received his J.D. and a certificate in environmental and natural resources law from the Northwestern School of Law of Lewis and Clark College in Portland, Oregon.
-Originally from Minnesota, Rick has always loved lakes and rivers, so it’s no surprise that he serves on the board of Idaho Rivers United, as well as the board of the Environmental and Natural Resource Section of the Idaho State Bar.
-Rick is an avid whitewater rafter, hiker, and backpacker — though lately, his attention has been focused on his son Noah and his daughter Violet and occasionally has time to whitewater raft, hike, or cross-country ski.
+Rick received his J.D. and a certificate in environmental and natural resources law from the Northwestern School of Law of Lewis and Clark College in Portland, Oregon.
+Rick is a graduate of Leadership Spokane class of 2013.
+When he’s away from work, Rick is focused on his son Noah and his daughter Violet and occasionally has time to whitewater raft, hike, or cross-country ski.

-Kendel joined the Center for Justice team as Development Director in January 2013.
+Kendel joined the team as Development Director in 2013.
 A Spokane native, Kendel attended Whitworth University where she earned her Bachelor’s degree in Political Studies.
-After graduating she began to pursue a career in nonprofit development at the Vanessa Behan Crisis Nursery, where she realized she has a knack for the relationship building and event planning that development requires.
-Kendel has also accrued experience working in the restaurant industry, where she got a working education in two things she loves: food and wine.
-Kendel is passionate about giving back locally and globally - she volunteers as a Crisis Response Advocate and serves on the SAFeT Advisory Board at Lutheran Community Services, is a member of the YWCA Race and Social Justice committee, and is involved with Piti Piti, an organization that works on land renewal in Haiti.
-In her spare time Kendel enjoys hot yoga, running, baking, reading, and traveling.
+After graduating she began to pursue a career in nonprofit development at the Vanessa Behan Crisis Nursery.
+Kendel is passionate about giving back - she volunteers as a Crisis Response Advocate and serves on the SAFeT Advisory Board at Lutheran Community Services and volunteers with the Spokane Regional Health District’s needle exchange outreach program.
+In her spare time she enjoys hot yoga, running, reading, and baking.

-Lisa joined the Center as an Accountant in summer 2011.
+Lisa joined the Center as an Accountant in 2011.
 She is a graduate of the University of Glasgow, and a member of the Institute of Chartered Accountants Scotland.
 She trained with the international accounting firm Price Waterhouse (Coopers).
-A year after qualifying as a chartered accountant she was keen to do some grassroots work so she moved to a government enterprise company assisting small start ups, applying for grants and managing European Funding Grants.
+A year after qualifying she moved to a government enterprise company assisting small start-ups, applying for grants and managing European Funding.
 Looking to expand her experience she joined Scottish and Newcastle Breweries.
-There, she had various roles over a nine year period from internal auditor, Finance Manager of the International Export company, and Marketing Accountant.
+There, she had various roles: internal auditor; Finance Manager of the International Export company; and Marketing Accountant.
 Originally from Scotland, Lisa moved to Spokane in 2004 with her family on an overseas assignment for two years, and has remained here ever since.
-She took the opportunity to spend six years at home with her young sons and to run a bed and breakfast for all her visitors from overseas.
 In her spare time she loves to ski, run, walk, bike and generally be active outside with her family.
 She also likes to read and cook family meals.

-Virla has been the Center’s Outreach Coordinator since December 2011.
-Born in North Little Rock, Arkansas, Virla came to Spokane as a teen in the midst of a family crisis.
-By her own admission, she has lived a difficult life, one that includes a felony conviction, in 2001, for malicious mischief.
+Virla has been the Center’s Outreach Coordinator since 2011.
+Born in Arkansas, Virla came to Spokane as a teen in the midst of a family crisis.
+By her own admission, she has lived a difficult life, one that includes a felony conviction in 2001 for malicious mischief.
 But few people have harvested their hardships better than Virla Spencer.
-Though Virla first came to the Center as a client in 2005–to restore her driver’s license–she returned in 2009 as volunteer, and then filled a key Americorps Vista position as Outreach Director, succeeding Holly Fauerso in that role in 2010.
+Though Virla first came to the Center as a client in 2005–to restore her driver’s license–she returned in 2009 as volunteer, and then filled an Americorps Vista position as Outreach Director.
 Since then she has distinguished herself not only with her outreach skills but as a knowledgeable, savvy, and forcefully articulate advocate for the needs and rights of the underprivileged in our community.
-In early 2012 she was invited to join the Board of Directors of Spokane Neighborhood Action Partners (SNAP) the region’s oldest and most prestigious service and advocacy organization for the needs of low income people.
+In 2012 she was invited to join the Board of Directors of Spokane Neighborhood Action Partners (SNAP) the region’s oldest and most prestigious service and advocacy organization for the needs of low income people.
 Virla is the single mother of four girls, two boys, and also cares for a live-in nephew.
 She is active in the Church of Berachah and regularly volunteers at Truth Ministries in Spokane to help feed homeless and disadvantaged men.
 “I believe I was created to serve others,” Virla says, “Everything that has revolved around my life has made me better prepared and better able to serve other people.”
 Spokane’s weekly newspaper, The Inlander, recognized Virla’s heart and her talents for making a positive difference in other people’s lives with a 2013 Peirone Prize.

 Jeffry Finer (of counsel)

-In his quarter century as a lawyer, Jeff has become well known for litigating high-profile civil rights cases including the nationally known Spokane Gypsy case and a Spokane clinic picketing case in which he successfully advocated for the privacy rights of women seeking abortions.
+In his thirty years as a lawyer, Jeff has become well known for litigating high-profile civil rights cases including the nationally known Spokane Gypsy case and a Spokane clinic picketing case in which he successfully advocated for the privacy rights of women seeking abortions.
 His cases have taken him to every level of the American justice system, including a 1996 case argued before the U.S. Supreme Court.
 Among the active cases Jeff brings to the Center for Justice are those involving the deaths of Otto Zehm and Trent Yohe, both of whom died while being taken into custody by Spokane area law enforcement officers.
-Jeff has been named Spokane’s top civil rights lawyer for three years running by Spokane Living Magazine, sharing the most recent award with CFJ chief catalyst Breean Beggs.
+Jeff was named Spokane’s top civil rights lawyer for three years in a row by Spokane Living Magazine.
 Before moving to Spokane in 1984, Jeff earned his undergraduate degree at Yale (Fine Arts) and his law degree from the New Mexico School of Law.
 For the past eight years he has taught as an adjunct professor at Gonzaga Law School, focusing on courses in trial practice and criminal law.
 Jeff is married to Spokane physician Stacie Bering who is well known and admired in Spokane for her work as an obstetrician and, more recently, a palliative care provider and beloved teacher.
 They have two children: Zack is a college student in British Columbia and Cassie manages an REI store in California.
 Jeff loves telemark skiing and spending time in his backyard studio where he paints in oils and beeswax.
 If you catch him with any free time, he’s probably playing the ancient board game, Go, on the computer.